rafaelrsilva/viper-base-ios/README.md

 #### Building a module

-The three methods below can be used to build a module.
-Additionally you can create custom build methods, according to the module needs
+The 3 methods below can be used to build a module.
+Additionally **you can create custom build methods**, according to the module needs.

 **- build()**:

-Creates the module and returns a tuple containig the `view` and `presenter`, You can use presenter reference for passing data between the modules.
+Creates the module and returns a tuple containig the `view` and `presenter`, You can use presenter reference for **passing data between the modules**.

 ```swift
 //MARK: - MyModuleRouterProtocol